vl4ds/Documentation/ref-docs/app-state-ref.rst

     def eventHander(evt) {
         def myState = app.currentState("someAttribute")
         // get the value of this event as an Double
-        // throws an exception of the value is not convertable to a Double try {
+        // throws an exception of the value is not convertable to a Date try {
             log.debug "The dateValue of this event is ${myState.dateValue}" log.debug "myState.dateValue instanceof Date? ${myState.dateValue instanceof Date}"